 Groundwater conditions during the period 1921 through 2016 are simulated by the transient flow model.
-This model is calibrated to water budget terms and historic water-level trends and altitudes observed in 36 wells (Figure 3-16) by adjusting values of the transient storage parameters specific storage and specific yield.
+This model is calibrated to water budget terms and historic water-level trends and elevations observed in 36 wells (Figure 3-16) by adjusting values of the transient storage parameters specific storage and specific yield.
 The values of the hydraulic conductivity and fault hydraulic characteristic parameters determined during calibration of the steady-state model were adopted unchanged in the transient model.
 Model results were found to be insensitive to specific storage so this parameter was assigned a constant value of 3x10-7 ft-1 for all confined model layers.
-The transient model uses observed rates of water-level drawdown that resulted from groundwater pumping as a calibration metric to supplement the MAE of water level altitudes.
+The transient model uses observed rates of water-level drawdown that resulted from groundwater pumping as a calibration metric to supplement the MAE of water level elevations.
 This approach was taken because the rate of drawdown is the critical factor for simulating the effect of overdraft conditions.
-The wwater-level altitude is generally controlled by hydraulic conductivity and recharge, parameters that were determined in the steady-state model, while drawdown rates are strongly affected by storage parameters.
-This approach minimizes errors in the transient calibration that might result from the model attempting to resolve offsets in water level altitudes simulated by the steady-state model.
+Water-level elevation is generally controlled by hydraulic conductivity and recharge, parameters that were determined in the steady-state model, while drawdown rates are strongly affected by storage parameters.
+This approach minimizes errors in the transient calibration that might result from the model attempting to resolve offsets in water level elevations simulated by the steady-state model.
 A robust regression slope-fitting approach was used to remove observation outliers and compute the differences in slope of the simulated and observed water-level trends at the 36 observation locations.
-An example of the slope-fitting approach is shown in Figure 3-17 The results of both calibration metrics as they relate to specific yield values are shown in Figure 3-18.
+An example of the slope-fitting approach is shown in Figure 3-17.
+The results of both calibration metrics as they relate to specific yield values are shown in Figure 3-18.
 The optimal solution using drawdown slope as the metric is obtained for a specific yield value of 0.225, whereas an optimum specific yield of 0.25 results when using MAE of water levels as the metric.
 Although these values are very close in magnitude, the value of 0.225 was selected because the drawdown-slope approach more accurately represents how the model is applied for predictive pumping scenarios.
 The transient model was also calibrated to water budget terms and demonstrated excellent agreement with measured ET rates.

 The transport model uses concentrations of TDS as a surrogate for groundwater salinity and is based on initial TDS concentrations developed from a TDS database compiled from over 400 wells over a period of 70 years.
 The most-recent TDS concentration for each sample location (if multiple values were available) were supplemented by control points in regions of sparse data to provide the framework for interpolation of a spatial distribution of initial TDS to all model cells.
 A quantitative calibration of the transport model was not performed because the initial TDS distribution represents available measurements that span many decades, thus a historic simulation period could not be developed.
 Instead, a qualitative calibration compares forecasts of TDS trends simulated by the transport model to general historic trends and spatial distributions represented by the conceptual model of salinity.